droidecahedron/npm2100_nrf54l15_BFG/README.md

   <br>
   <img width="45%" height="707" alt="image" src="https://github.com/user-attachments/assets/ce2ed98d-f0ab-478d-a471-69dbebc30cb4" />
   </br>
-  This **unofficial** application demonstrates using an nRF54L15 as a Bluetooth Low Energy (BLE) peripheral,  powered by an nPM2100 power management IC (PMIC) and primary cell battery, to be a wireless battery fuel gauge and PMIC controller.
+  This <b>unofficial</b> application demonstrates using an nRF54L15 as a Bluetooth Low Energy (BLE) peripheral,  powered by an nPM2100 power management IC (PMIC) and primary cell battery, to be a wireless battery fuel gauge and PMIC controller.
 </p>

-> This project and I am in no way affiliated with Id Software, the acronym for **B**luetooth **F**uel **G**auge just happens to be a DOOM reference and I could not resist.
+> This project and I am in no way affiliated with Id Software, the acronym for **B**luetooth **F**uel **G**auge is simply coincidentally also DOOM reference and I could not resist.

 # Requirements